-Fill the pump casing with clean liquid through the opening for the cover plate (6).
-Reinstall the cover plate gasket (5) and secure the cover plate with the clamp and screw assembly (7 and 9).
+Fill the pump casing with clean liquid.
+Reinstall the cover plate assembly (6) and gasket (5) and tighten it.

 Be sure the pump and power source are securely mounted to the base and that they are properly aligned.
+If used, removed the eye bolt used to lift component parts.

-Install the suction and discharge piping and open all valves.
+Install the suction and discharge lines and open all valves.
 Make certain that all piping connections are tight, properly supported and secure.
 Open all the valves in the suction and discharge lines.